sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/datamodel/types.md

 ## `GroundWindObservation`
 A developer supplied (maybe from an end user) observation of the wind measured from a fixed or anchored platform (the land, an anchored and settled vessel, a cemented dock, etc).
+The difference between this data and vessel observed data is that this data comes from user input whereas vessel observed values come from phone gps, or vessel instruments.

 ### Attributes
 - `speedKts`, **REQUIRED**, the wind speed in kts.